vrchatapi/vrchatapi-java/docs/InviteApi.md

 Respond Invite

-Sends a world invite to a user.
+Respond to an invite request by sending a world invite to the requesting user. &#x60;:notificationId&#x60; is the ID of the requesting notification.

 ### Example
 ```java